iitis/DatagenCopulaBased.jl/README.md

 ## Changes the subset of marginals of multivariate Gaussian distributed data

-To change a chosen marginals subset `ind` of multivariate Gaussian distributed data `x` by means of t-Student sub-copula with a parameter `ν` run:
+To change the chosen marginals subset, determined by the vector of indices`ind`, of the multivariate Gaussian distributed data `x` by means of t-Student sub-copula with a parameter `ν` run:

 ```julia
 julia> gcop2tstudent(x::Matrix{Float64}, ind::Vector{Int}, ν::Int; naive::Bool = false)
 ```
-all univariate marginal distributions are Gaussian and unaffected by a transformation.
+all univariate marginal distributions will be Gaussian, hence unaffected by the transformation.
+The keyword `naive` means the naive resampling if true.

 ```julia